mukanov8/simple-atm-controller/README.md

-# simple-atm-controller
+# Simple ATM Controller

- Implementation of a simple atm controller for Bear Robotics Assessment
+ Implementation of a simple atm controller for Bear Robotics OA